Skip to main content

 What is an S Corporation?

-Business entities taxed as S-corps do not pay a corporate income tax.
+Business entities taxed as an S-corp do not pay a corporate income tax.
 Instead, the business’s gains pass through to the owners, who must report those gains as income on their personal tax returns.
+This pass-through taxation is similar to sole proprietorships and partnerships.

 Aside from a few designated taxes for built-in gains and passive income, the gains and losses of a company are assessed at shareholders’ personal income tax rates.
 Therefore, S-corps avoid the double taxation found in C-corporations (C-corps).